ViennaTools/ViennaPS/docs/geo/index.md

 ---

-Create intricate geometries using the versatile tools offered by ViennaLS or generate a basic geometry using of the provided geometry builders.
+Create custom geometries using the versatile tools offered by ViennaLS or generate a basic geometry (plane, hole, trench, fin, stack) using one of the provided geometry builders.
 Alternatively, you can import a geometry from a GDSII mask file.